Listen to this article

 Individual Payout = $2,500

-Then the total bonus payout in this scenario is simply:
+Then the Total Bonus Payout in this scenario is simply:

 Bonus payout = $3,300 + $2,500 = $5,800

 In this scenario, the employee earned 58% of their target bonus for the year.
 Not bad considering the company only achieved 1 out of 3 of its top goals; and the individual only achieved 1 out 3 of their own top goals (even if they were close).
-For a performance-based bonus plan, this result should feel fair to both parties.
+For a performance-based bonus plan, this payout should feel fair to both parties.

 Assuming you operate on a calendar year (Jan 1 – Dec 31), you should expect to pay all bonuses by March 1st of the following year.
 I usually paid mine out during the last week in February.